jeantessier/book-reviews/_posts/2021-05-09-event-streaming-with-kafka.md

 There is an interesting variation where handling a mutation coming from the client only triggers an event without changing the local state, yet.
-The cluster listens for this event and an instance will receive the event, maybe the same instance that handled the mutation or maybe a different one.
+The cluster listens for this event, and an instance will receive the event, maybe the same instance that handled the mutation or maybe a different one.
 The state change only occurs in response to events.

 Adding an instance to the cluster is pretty quick: spin up a new instance,